Aligners Vs Veneers

 When it comes to deciding to have treatment with aligners or veneers, the cost can be a major factor in your decision.

-With veneers, the first thing to note is that this type of treatment is not always covered by insurance because they are sometimes considered a cosmetic procedure.
-In general, the cost expectation of veneers is around $900-$2,500 per tooth.
-Veneers made of composite materials range from $400-$2000 per tooth.
+With veneers, the first thing to note is that this type of treatment is not always covered by insurance because they are often considered a cosmetic procedure.
+In general, the cost expectation of porcelain veneers is around $800 to $2,500 per tooth.
+Veneers made of composite materials range from $250 to $1,500 per tooth.

 There are more likely to be special promotions available from aligner providers too so the costs can be even lower at certain times of the year.